 Our purposes and the reasons we exist and behave as we do

-The economic and societal models we have been building and living in the past two centuries have largely demonstrated to be, in the longer run, not sustainable anymore if we want to hand-over a livable house to the generations to come, which is our undebatable duty.
+The Planet we are living in, OUR house, is struggling… The economic and societal models we have been building and living in the past two centuries have largely demonstrated to be, in the longer run, not sustainable anymore if we want to hand-over a livable house to the generations to come, which is our undebatable duty.

 The capability of understanding of and adapting to such depth and speed are already making the difference between, lead, survive or perish…